ahmed-rashad-alnaggar/muhawil/README.md

 ```

 Both the loader and the dumper supports only simple YAML structure which is mappings, nested-mappings and scalar values.

+## Custom Loaders and Dumpers

+You can implement your own loaders and dumpers for any type of storage, like a database or any other storage, by implementing the `Alnaggar\Muhawil\Interfaces\Loader` and `Alnaggar\Muhawil\Interfaces\Dumper` interfaces and their respective `load` and `dump` methods.

+For example, to create a custom loader for a database, you would create a class that implements the `Loader` interface and define the `load` method to fetch translations from the database.
+Similarly, for a custom dumper, implement the `Dumper` interface and define the `dump` method to save translations back to the database.

+This flexibility allows you to tailor Muhawil to your specific needs beyond the provided file-based loaders and dumpers.

 ## Contributing